CrealityOfficial/Ender-3S1/README.md

 In order to get responses in an efficient way, we recommend you to follow some guidelines:

-1、First of all, search for related issues.
+1. First of all, search for related issues.

-2、Detail the firmware version you're running.
+2. Detail the firmware version you're running.

-3、Explain to us the error or bug, so that we can test it properly.
+3. Explain to us the error or bug, so that we can test it properly.

-4、In the title, indicate the label of the issue.
+4. In the title, indicate the label of the issue.
 (For example: #issue)

 # Development Process
 The code is currently in development, trying to improve functionalities.